 The A-Z of Andy Warhol

-From Campbell’s Soup Cans to the Velvet Underground and everything in between, a guide to the Pop master to mark what would have been his 90th birthday
+From Campbell’s Soup Cans to the Velvet Underground and everything in between, a guide to the Pop master — illustrated with works offered at Christie’s

 A is for Andrew